SanderMiller/CompRobo2020Swarms/index.md

 </p>

 The agents used in our simulation have three properties, **color**, **speed**, and **heading**.
 They have no sense of their absolute position within the map.
-They are also able to **sense, localize, and transfer information** to any other agents within a given radius. it should be noted that the agents localize one another in thier respective cordinate systems rather than in a global reference frame.
+They are also able to **sense, localize, and transfer information** to any other agents within a given radius. it should be noted that the agents localize one another in their respective cordinate systems rather than in a global reference frame.

 ## Implementation of Boids Algorithm

 ### Alignment
 The first rule of Boids algorithm is that agents within a flock should turn towards the average heading of the flock.
+To dod this we calculated the average heading of the

 <p align="center">
   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />